 \subsubsection{Implementation Details of XET-V2X}

 The proposed XET-V2X framework is implemented under the Transformer architecture~\cite{vaswani2017attention}.
-The model integrates multi-view features from both ego and cooperative agents, using synchronized LiDAR and image sequences for spatiotemporal 3D perception.
+The model integrates multiview features from both ego and cooperative agents using synchronized LiDAR and image sequences for spatiotemporal 3-D perception.

-Point clouds are voxelized using a pillar-based representation with a voxel size of [0.2, 0.2, 8].
-For the V2X-Seq-SPD dataset~\cite{yu2023v2x}, the LiDAR range for CAVs is set to [-51.2, -51.2, -5.0, 51.2, 51.2, 3.0], while for RSUs it is set to [0, -51.2, -5.0, 102.4, 51.2, 3.0].
+The point clouds are voxelized using a pillar-based representation with a voxel size of [0.2, 0.2, 8].
+For the V2X-Seq-SPD dataset~\cite{yu2023v2x}, the LiDAR range for CAVs is set to [-51.2, -51.2, -5.0, 51.2, 51.2, 3.0], while for RSUs, it is set to [0, -51.2, -5.0, 102.4, 51.2, 3.0].
 For the V2X-Sim-V2V and V2X-Sim-V2I datasets, the LiDAR range for both CAVs and RSUs is set to [-51.2, -51.2, -3.0, 51.2, 51.2, 5.0].

-A PillarFeatureNet encodes per-pillar features (4-dimensional point attributes), followed by a SECOND backbone with layer configuration [3,5,5] and output channels [64,128,256].
-The multi-scale LiDAR features are aggregated by an FPN into 256-dimensional representations.
+PillarFeatureNet encodes per-pillar features (4-dimensional point attributes), which is followed by a SECOND backbone with a layer configuration [3,5,5] and output channels [64, 128, 256].
+The multiscale LiDAR features are aggregated by an FPN into 256-dimensional representations.

-Images are processed using a ResNet-101 backbone~\cite{he2016deep} with multi-scale feature extraction.
+The images are processed using a ResNet-101 backbone~\cite{he2016deep} with multiscale feature extraction.
 The resulting feature maps are fused via an FPN into 256-dimensional outputs.
 Standard image normalization and GridMask augmentation are applied during training.

 The temporal module consists of six encoder layers and six decoder layers.
 Each encoder layer includes temporal self-attention to model historical dependencies, followed by two-stage spatial cross-attention to fuse multimodal spatial features.
 The decoder adopts a dual-attention structure and supports 900 learnable object queries.
 The BEV feature map is configured to a resolution of $200\times200$ with 256 channels.